-Length: 14 / 26 Months

-Campus: Bangor, Maine Credential: Bachelor of Science Degree Delivery Method: Online
+Length: 14 / 26 Months Credential: Bachelor of Science Degree

-The Bachelor of Nursing degree program is a Bachelor of Science degree that is designed to be a completion program that continues the education of the professional nurse in order to meet the demands on nursing in today's complex healthcare environment.
+The Bachelor of Science in Nursing program is a Bachelor of Science degree that is designed to be a completion program that continues the education of the professional nurse in order to meet the demands on nursing in today's complex healthcare environment.
 The BSN graduates are valued for their abilities to critically think, demonstrate leadership, case management, engage in health promotion, and for their ability to practice across a variety of healthcare settings.
 This program develops nurses in the generalist role in alignment with the Essentials of Baccalaureate Education (AACN).
 Upon successful completion of the program (see graduation requirements section of the catalog), students can seek employment as a Nurse or students can expand their career as a professional nurse in clinical practice, administration, nursing education and nursing leadership in a Nursing related field.